sh32dwe/WiDS-5.0-mentorship/week1/Readme.md

 1. [[Neural Networks--3Blue1Brown]](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=9lcJKb1AlcvvPxwZ) : First 4 videos should suffice.
-2. [[The spelled-out intro to neural networks and backpropagation: Building micrograd-- Andrej Karpathy]](https://youtu.be/VMj-3S1tku0?si=GvBjrYHb4wPrZX5M) : This is the most step-by-step spelled-out explanation of backpropagation and training of neural networks.
+2. [[The spelled-out intro to neural networks and backpropagation: Building micrograd-- Andrej Karpathy]](https://www.youtube.com/watch?v=VMj-3S1tku0&t=00s) : This is the most step-by-step spelled-out explanation of backpropagation and training of neural networks.
 It only assumes basic knowledge of Python and a vague recollection of calculus.
-3. [[Implementation of  Basic Neural Network with single hidden layer]](https://www.youtube.com/watch?v=mlk0rddP3L4&list=PLuhqtP7jdD8CftMk831qdE8BlIteSaNzD) : First 7 videos should suffice
+3. [Implementation of  Basic Neural Network with single hidden layer](https://www.youtube.com/watch?v=mlk0rddP3L4&list=PLuhqtP7jdD8CftMk831qdE8BlIteSaNzD) : First 7 videos should suffice

 ### Convolutional Neural Networks
 A Convolutional Neural Network (ConvNet) is a class of deep learning models designed to process data with a grid-like topology, such as images.
 It is a foundational technology for most modern computer vision applications and is inspired by the human visual cortex.

 They are used in a wide range of fields:
-* Image classification, Segmentation and object detection (e.g., in self-driving cars, social media tagging)
+* Image classification, Segmentation and object detection (e.g. in self-driving cars, social media tagging)
-* Medical image analysis (e.g., detecting tumors in X-rays or MRIs)
+* Medical image analysis (e.g. detecting tumors in X-rays or MRIs)
-* Natural language processing and speech recognition (e.g., virtual assistants)
+* Natural language processing and speech recognition (e.g. virtual assistants)

 **Learning Resources**
-Go
+Follow as many as you can:

 1. [Convolutional Neural Networks: A Comprehensive Guide (Medium)](https://medium.com/thedeephub/convolutional-neural-networks-a-comprehensive-guide-5cc0b5eae175)
 2. [CNN Explainer: Visual Explaination of Convolutional Neural Networks](https://poloclub.github.io/cnn-explainer/)
 3. [CNN From Scratch](https://youtu.be/Lakz2MoHy6o?si=aVOlYgqkc3PqUtk0)